rylenko/se/README.md

 # Vega

 A simple text editor without dependencies.
-Supports syntax highlighting.

 The name comes from the [star Vega](https://en.wikipedia.org/wiki/Vega).

+# Syntax highlighting

+Not implemented yet.
+Perhaps this feature will be optional and presented as a patch that can be applied.

 # Lines of code